Adenoids Without Surgery Is Possible

 Typically, following adenoid surgery, a child may experience a period of improvement when nasal breathing can be restored.
 If the respiratory function can be normalized, the child’s immune system begins to recover, and he or she stops hurting.
-Read testimonials of those who have experienced breathing improvement after adenoid surgery with Breathing Normalization on our testimonials pages.
+Read testimonials of those who have experienced breathing improvement after adenoid surgery with the Buteyko Breathing Method on our testimonials pages.

 Restore Nasal Breathing To Maintain Health Of Adenoids Without Surgery

-The Breathing Center offers a program to treat the underlying problem of over-breathing, based on Dr. Buteyko’s discoveries, called Adenoids without Surgery.
-A Breathing Normalization Specialist teaches children and their parents how to normalize breathing by eliminating hyperventilation.
+The Buteyko Breathing Center offers a program to treat the underlying problem of over-breathing, based on Dr. Buteyko’s discoveries, called Adenoids without Surgery.
+A Buteyko Breathing Method Specialist teaches children and their parents how to normalize breathing by eliminating hyperventilation.
 This significantly improves a child’s health, and adenoid surgery may be prevented in the future.

 Lifestyle Conducive To Improving Breathing Is Important

 Immediately following adenoid surgery, your child will need nutritional food and beverages, although certain food will be difficult for them to ingest, depending on their pain level.
 Fortunately, children do not experience as much pain or difficulty eating following this surgery as they do when their tonsils are removed.
 Liquids are very important, as they help keep your child from becoming dehydrated.